Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/2.ngsi-ld-to-version-objects/README.md

 IoW data contains objects of type `WaterQualityObserved`, `Device` and `DeviceModel`.
 The updates received (mostly `WaterQualityObserved`) represent the actual state of the objects and each subsequent update overwrites this state.
 In order to conform the LDES specification, an LDES contains immutable (version) objects.
 This test verifies the correct working of the NiFi processor that creates these version objects.

 ## Test Setup
 For this test we can use the [Workflow](../../../support/context/workflow/README.md) context.
-Please copy the [environment file (env.create-versions)](./env.create-versions) to a personal file (e.g. `env.user`) and fill in the mandatory arguments.
+Please copy the [environment file (create-versions.env)](./create-versions.env) to a personal file (e.g. `user.env`) and fill in the mandatory arguments.

 You can change the location of generated files containing the modified NGSI-LD output.

-> **Note**: make sure to verify the settings in your personal `env.user` file to contain the correct file paths, relative to your system or the container where appropriate, etc. Also ensure that the file paths actually exist, if not, create then.
+> **Note**: make sure to verify the settings in your personal `user.env` file to contain the correct file paths, relative to your system or the container where appropriate, etc. Also ensure that the file paths actually exist, if not, create then.

 > **Note**: you can set the `COMPOSE_FILE` environment property to the [docker compose file](../../../support/context/workflow/docker-compose.yml) so you do not need to provide it in each docker compose command.
 E.g.:
 ```bash